spsreenath7/PersonalDataStore/README.md

 ## Extra features

-. . . . .
-Briefly explain any non-standard features, functional or non-functional, developed for the app.
-This would include user registeration and authentication, improved re-rendering policies, etc . . . . . .

 + New user registeration and authentication using Firebase.
 + All user and app data is stored and retrived using mock rest API, offered by JSON sever utility.
 + Used componentDidMount which is invoked to load the user profile and activity data  immediately after their respective component is mounted.